Rock Band 4: Expansions

 In addition to free updates to the game, Harmonix has planned to release purchasable expansions to Rock Band 4, adopting a model similar to such paid expansions on Destiny and World of Warcraft.

-The first paid expansion, Rock Band Rivals, was released on October 18, 2016.
+The first and only paid expansion, Rock Band Rivals, was released on October 18, 2016.
 The expansion includes two new game modes.
 The Rivals mode allows up to ten players to form Crews which their collective scoring across songs in an asynchronous manner will be used in challenges against other Crews.
 This mode includes online scoreboards, weekly challenges, and new rewards in the form of avatar clothing and instruments.
 Crews compete to be ranked across six tiers based on total score for three spotlight songs and experience gained from other songs in the weekly challenge; only Crews with the highest average rankings based on set percentages of total Crews can be promoted to higher tiers, while Crews with low average rankings could be demoted.
 Rivals mode was designed to address the issue that trying to coordinate all members of a band to play at the same time could be difficult.
 The second mode is a story-driven Rockudrama, which use live-action footage as part of the narrative, inspired by documentaries such as Behind the Music.
 These segments bookends various sets, and includes selected comments that reflect on the performance, good or bad, that a given player might have during that.
 Players gain Fame by earning stars in these sets, which are needed to progress further in the Rockudrama, and by achieving a specific amount of fame over several sets, the player can unlock new venues that will appear in other gameplay areas of Rock Band 4.
 Rock Band Rivals itself did not include additional songs at launch, although those who pre-ordered the expansion received up to twelve new songs for free; these songs were later released for sale to other users.
 The December 2016 update to Rivals provided twelve free songs to all owners from local Boston bands that were part of the interviews for the Rockumentary game mode.
 The January 2017 update added the Online Quickplay mode and one additional free song to Rivals.